cocotb/cocotb/documentation/source/building.rst

 .. envvar:: LIBPYTHON_LOC

-    The absolute path the Python library associated with the current Python installation;
+    The absolute path to the Python library associated with the current Python installation;
     i.e. ``libpython.so`` or ``python.dll`` on Windows.
     This is determined with ``cocotb-config --libpython`` in cocotb's makefiles.